 - 8.3.9.1 Base Density from Underlying District.
-The base number of dwelling units allowed in an OSRD shall be determined by the minimum lot size in the underlying district, SRB, SRC, and SRE, except as provided in Section 8.3.9.4 herein in regard to bonus Dwelling Units. - 8.3.9.2 Yield Calculation.
+The base number of dwelling units allowed in an OSRD shall be determined by the minimum lot size in the underlying district, SRB, SRC, and SRE, except as provided in Section 8.3.9.4 herein in regard to allowed density bonuses. - 8.3.9.2 Yield Calculation.
 The maximum base number of dwelling units to which an OSRD is entitled shall be determined by the Planning Board following the submission of a Yield Calculation, as set forth below.
-The Yield Calculation shall be submitted as part of the OSRD-EIDR or OSRD Special Permit application, and shall be submitted on a preliminary basis as part of a preliminary review meeting, as provided for in Section 8.3.14 and Section 8.3.15 herein.
+The Yield Calculation shall be submitted as part of the OSRD-EIDR or OSRD Special Permit application, but may be submitted on a preliminary basis to the Planning Board, as part of an informal pre-application meeting, as provided for in Section 8.3.14 and Section 8.3.15 herein.